skinamdar/combn-thrust/README.md

 3. As each thread goes through the function find_comb, it updates the respective section (should be ordered then)
 4. return retMat to check if output printd.

+Revision to run program:
+1 Install or load rcpp using bash
+2. Open R session and type library(Rcpp) to confirm installation